jlmelville/uwot/README.md

 ## Status

-1st July: I had really messed up the Linux install due to failing to heed simple written instructions from the RcppParallel project.
-Should be fixed now, please retry installing if it broke for you over the last few days.
+3rd July: the `C stack usage [big number] is too close to the limit` error that occurs under Linux seems to be due to using RcppProgress within a RcppParallel worker, so progress bars for the neighbor search and smooth knn distance/perplexity phase have been disabled if using `n_threads` greater than 0.

 Current issues: